 Although the appliance you receive will always be the same, the service and advice you get – especially if anything goes wrong – can vary considerably depending on where you bought it.
 One of my pet hates is supermarkets selling large appliances – Buying washing machine from a supermarket

 Some retailers trade exclusively on price, with very little advice available before buying.
 You are expected to know what you want, and if anything goes wrong there can be very little caring or assistance.
 This is especially true when buying from a retailer slashing prices and working off very low profit margins.
 Some know very little or nothing about the appliances.
 They just buy them in and ship them out.
 Many will just pass your order onto the manufacturer and get them to deliver it.
-Others specialise in appliances, or have high quality appliance sections staffed with well trained people to advise such as John Lewis (affiliate link)

 Other retailers specialise in appliances, or have high quality appliance sections staffed with well trained people to give genuine advise.
 Decide which is most important to you.
 If price is the number one consideration then seek out the cheapest prices.
 But if you value good service, and a more respectful attitude to your consumer rights if something goes wrong, then avoid buying from unknown places, or places with poor reputations just to save a few pounds.

 Recommended appliance retailers

 - John Lewis (minumum 2 year guarantee on appliances, 3 years on JL Brand.
 Award winning service)

 - Peter Tyson Appliances Independent with long history of good service and prices